Dechristianization of France during the French Revolution

 The aim of several policies conducted by various governments of France during the French Revolution ranged from the appropriation by the government of the great landed estates and the large amounts of money held by the Catholic Church to the termination of Christian religious practice and of the religion itself.
 There has been much scholarly debate over whether the movement was popularly motivated or motivated by a small group of revolutionary radicals.
 These policies, which ended with the Concordat of 1801, formed the basis of the later and less radical laïcité policies.

-The French Revolution initially began with attacks on Church corruption and the wealth of the higher clergy, an action with which even many Christians could identify, since the Gallican Church held a dominant role in pre-revolutionary France.
+The French Revolution saw numerous attacks on Church corruption and the wealth of the higher clergy, an action with which even many Christians could identify, since the Gallican Church held a dominant role in pre-revolutionary France.
 During a one-year period known as the Reign of Terror, the episodes of anti-clericalism became some of the most violent of any in modern European history.
-The revolutionary authorities suppressed the Church, abolished the Catholic monarchy, nationalized Church property, exiled 30,000 priests, and killed hundreds more.
+The revolutionary authorities suppressed the Church, abolished the monarchy, nationalized Church property, exiled 30,000 priests, and killed hundreds more.
 In October 1793, the Christian calendar was replaced with one reckoned from the date of the Revolution, and Festivals of Liberty, Reason, and the Supreme Being were scheduled.
 New forms of moral religion emerged, including the deistic Cult of the Supreme Being and the atheistic Cult of Reason, with the revolutionary government briefly mandating observance of the former in April 1794.

 Background

 Before 1789

 In 18th-century France, the vast majority of the population adhered to the Catholic Church, the only religion officially allowed in the kingdom since the revocation of the Edict of Nantes in 1685.
 Small minorities of French Protestants (mostly Huguenots and German Lutherans in Alsace) and Jews still lived in France.
 The Edict of Versailles, commonly known as the Edict of Tolerance, had been signed by Louis XVI on 7 November 1787.
 It did not give non-Catholics in France the right to openly practice their religions but only the rights to legal and civil status, which included the right to contract marriages without having to convert to the Catholic faith.
 At the same time, libertine thinkers had popularized atheism and anti-clericalism.

 The ancien régime institutionalised the authority of the clergy in its status as the First Estate of the realm.
-As the largest landowner in the country, the Catholic Church controlled vast properties and extracted massive revenues from its tenants; the Church also had an enormous income from the collection of compulsory tithes.
-Since the Church kept the registry of births, deaths, and marriages and was the only institution that provided hospitals and education in most parts of the country, it influenced all citizens.
+As part of this "ancient regime" of governance, the Catholic Church controlled an estimated six percent (though some suggest as high as ten or twenty-five percent) of the total territory of France and extracted revenues from its tenants in both rent and the tithe -- a ten percent tax on agricultural products.
+At the outbreak of revolution in 1789, the Church's revenue was estimated -- and possibly exaggerated -- to be 150 million livres.
+Since the Church kept the registry of births, deaths, and marriages and was the only institution that provided hospitals and education in most parts of the country, it influenced all subjects of the French Kingdom, regardless of their religious affiliation.